apache/mynewt-site/docs/network/ble/ble_hs/ble_att/functions/ble_att_mtu.md

 ### Returned values

-The specified connection's ATT MTU.
+The specified connection's ATT MTU, or 0 if there is no such connection.